renehagen/ha-mcp-file-server/README.md

 This transforms AI from a general helper into a **personalized Home Assistant expert** that knows your system inside and out.

+## ⚠️ IMPORTANT SECURITY WARNING

+**AI systems can make mistakes and potentially cause harm to your Home Assistant configuration.** Before using this MCP server:

+- **ALWAYS have a complete backup** of your Home Assistant configuration before allowing AI write access
+- **Start with read-only mode** (`read_only: true`) to test functionality safely
+- **Test with non-critical systems first** before giving AI access to important automations
+- **Review AI-suggested changes** carefully before applying them to production systems
+- **Monitor AI actions** and be prepared to restore from backup if needed

+AI can be incredibly helpful, but it's not infallible.
+Your backup is your safety net.

 ## Security

 - Always use an API key in production